PASTAplus/PEP/peps/pep-9.md

 **4c.
 Delete Rule**

-Goal: To delete an ACR
+Goal: To delete an ACR.

 Use case: